Thoughts from the writer - A trip to the past

 There were of course tons of things about the original that made me cringe.
 The characters went nowhere, had the craziest mood swings and eventually had very little effect on the plot.
 There were so many bad jokes, weird word choices, dysfunctional sentences and things that were just plain bad.
 There were also a lot of stuff that really had to go.
 In the original script was deeply misogynist, for example.
 Not only were all the men absolutely horrible towards all the women all the time (some of them still are, some of the time) but the narration itself treated women as untrustworthy, emotional, vain and without any value other than esthetic.
 Reading these tracts of the original caused me some physical pain.
 Not only because they are hateful and shouldn`t have been written, but because the person who wrote them was so insecure, disappointed and without hope for the future of his love life.
 It brought back memories of some very bleak days in my mid-teens.

 But in there was also the work of a young writer, trying to find his voice.
 The voice of someone who wrote because it was fun and only about things that he enjoyed writing, a luxury he no longer has.
-I felt like I owed it to the younger me not to rewrite the text completely, but merely to fix the parts that I felt didnt work or shouldn
+I felt like I owed it to the younger me not to rewrite the text completely, but merely to fix the parts that I felt didnt work or shouldnt be there.

 The work was at times grueling by I`m actually quite pleased with the end result.
 The story has very much the same structure and pacing as the original and the characters are mostly the same, too.
 I only changed them where I thought they were acting erratically or against their intended character development.
 This was not an easy balance to strike and changes to character defining moments were still made in the last stages of editing.
 The version that was delivered looks to me like a mosaic: a watchful reader can detect both the passion and the anguish of a young, confused writer, struggling between naivety and cynicism both in his own life and his writing.
 This text has been augmented by more experienced hands, hands that have seen the beauty and the cruelty of life that the younger man had only read about.
 The finished version can be read as my love letter to me from seven years ago.